Daniel-OC/rancid-tomatillos/README.md

 3. Run the command `npm start`
 4. Start the server at `http://localhost:3000/`

-### Wins & Challenges

 ### Future Enhancements
+- Allow users to:
-- Allow users to submit their own movie ratings
+  - submit their own movie ratings.
-- Allow users to filter movies by genre, name, or ratings.
+  - filter movies by genre, name, or ratings.
+  - search for movies.
-- Allow users to login and select their favorites.
+  - login and select their favorites.
+- Improve accessibility for keyboard users.
+- Add a nav bar with more pages of content related to movies.

 ### Project Spec & Rubric
 [Turing Schoold of Software & Design - Rancid Tomatillos Project Spec](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html)